The Gatewood Prize

 The Gatewood Prize is Switchback Books' annual competition for a first or second full-length (48–80 pp.) collection of poems by a woman writing in the English language.
 It is named after Emma Gatewood, the first woman to thru-hike the Appalachian Trail.

-- Poet must be a woman; our definition of "woman" is broad and includes transsexual, transgender, genderqueer, and female-identified individuals.
+- Poet must be a woman; our definition of "woman" is broad and includes transgender and all other female-identified individuals.

 - Multiple submissions are acceptable, but each manuscript must be entered under separate cover and fee.